If you have sat the Law National Aptitude Test (LNAT), you might be wondering when you will receive your results from it.

 University of Cambridge

-Cambridge considers both Sections 1 and 2 and required applicants to complete the test by October 15th, which is in-line with the Oxbridge UCAS application deadline.
-Mature applicants applying for Law to either Hughes Hall or St Edmund’s have an extended deadline of March 1st 2023 to sit the LNAT.
+The University of Cambridge considers both Sections 1 and 2 and requires applicants to complete the test by October 15th, which is in line with the Oxbridge UCAS application deadline.

 Durham University